Please click on the Requirements tab to review important subject-based eligibility details.

 Study Abroad students at UCL are referred to as "affiliate" students.
 When beginning UCL's application on their website, please ensure you select the undergraduate affiliate application associated for your desired subject and term of study.

 At the time of application, UCL is only interested in the courses you are planning to take within the primary department you are applying to.
 You will need to take at least two courses within that primary department, but you will be allowed to request two classes in other departments later - after you are admitted.
 Some departments have restrictions and will only allow you to take their courses if you apply directly to their department for admission and have a background in that subject area (e.g. Architecture).
-Please review the detailed information within the "Requirements" section of this webpage to understand more about those department restrictions.
+Please review the detailed information within the Requirements to understand more about those department restrictions.
 Lastly, make sure you carefully review the prerequisites for the courses you are interested in taking, and only propose courses within your UCL application that you are sure you are qualified to take.